Social performance indicators

 HR6 Operations identified as having significant risk of child labour and measures taken to contribute to the elimination of child labour

-Lemminkäinen has not identified operations nor significant suppliers, which are involved significant risks of child labour.
+Lemminkäinen has not identified operations nor significant suppliers which involve significant risks of child labour.

 HR7 Operations identified as having significant risk of forced or compulsory labour and measures taken to contribute to the elimination of forced or compulsory labour

-Lemminkäinen has not identified operations nor significant suppliers, which are involved significant risks of forced labour.
+Lemminkäinen has not identified operations nor significant suppliers which involve significant risks of forced labour.

 SO4 Actions taken in response to incidents of corruption